japl-lang/JustAnotherJAPL/docs/grammar.md

 - Rules are listed in descending order: the last rule is the highest-precedence one.
 Think of it as a "more complex rules come first"
 - An "arrow" (character code 8594) MUST be used to separate rule names from their definition.
-  A rule definition then looks something like this (without quotes): "name → rule definition here; // optional comment"
+  A rule definition, then, looks something like this (without quotes): "name → rule definition here; // optional comment"
 - Literal numbers can be expressed in their decimal form (i.e. with arabic numbers).
 Other supported formats are hexadecimal using the prefix 0x, octal using the prefix 0o, and binary using the prefix 0b.
 For example, the literals 0x7F, 0b1111111 and 0o177 all represent the decimal number 127 in hexadecimal, binary and